AlphabetsAlphabets/Web-API/README.md

 - `self.conn` is the connection to the MySql database
 - `self.cursor` is the cursor to the MySql database
 - `<request>` is the type of request.
 Change `<request>` to GET if the endpoint is going to process a GET request.
 For a template refer to example.py (docs/example.py)

+My suggestion instead of writing in the string literal into the password field.
+A function that reads from a file such as config.ini should be used to store that information.
+And that file should be included in the .gitignore file.
+Here is an [example](https://github.com/YJH16120/Web-API/blob/master/env-api/QA/database.py)(scroll to the end of the file, and look for `getPassword`).

 ---
 ## Setting up a url resource